nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * `[d/DATE]`

     Searches for properties with `[DATE]` as date.

-    Limited to one per query.

 * `[t/TIME]`

     Searches for properties with `[TIME]` as time.

-    Limited to one per query.

 Examples:
 * `find appointment n/bob`
 * `find appointment n/alex d/25-12-2021`